django-cms/django-cms/docs/reference/templatetags.rst

 If a matching page isn't found and :setting:`django:DEBUG` is ``True``, an exception will be raised.
 However, if :setting:`django:DEBUG` is ``False``, an exception will not be raised.
-Additionally, if :setting:`django:SEND_BROKEN_LINK_EMAILS` is ``True`` and you have specified some addresses in :setting:`django:MANAGERS`, an email will be sent to those addresses to inform them of the broken link.

 .. versionadded:: 3.0

     page_url now supports the ``as`` argument.
 When used this way, the tag emits nothing, but sets a variable in the context with the specified name to the resulting value.